 The notorious day of Tisha B’Av is is the day when our Holy Temple in Jerusalem was destroyed, among other calamities.
-This year, it falls on the Sabbath.
-Since the only fast permissible on the Sabbath is that of Yom Kippur, the fast of Tisha B’Av is delayed until sundown, Saturday August 6, 2022.
-It lasts until 35 minutes after sundown on Sunday, August 7, 2022.
+This year, it falls on Wednesday, July 26, 2023 at sundown.
+It lasts until 35 minutes after sundown on Thursday, July 27, 2023.

 The Year’s Most Challenging Fast

 Since Tisha B’Av is a very warm-weather 25-hour fast, it’s the most challenging of all our fast days.
 As opposed to Yom Kippur, which is a day of joy, Tisha B’Av is our national day of lamentation and mourning.
 So emotionally, it’s far more difficult than Yom Kippur.

 On Tisha B’Av, a person could be especially susceptible to headaches, extreme weakness, dehydration and hypoglycemia.
 That’s when blood-sugar levels fall dangerously low.
 With a few precautions and proper preparation for the fast, we can avoid the dangers.
 That way, the fast can actually be safe and healthy.
 Here’s the practical advice you need for a meaningful Tisha B’Av fast, without any bodily suffering that might make the day even more difficult than it already is.

 Before the fast:

 - 24 hours before the beginning of the fast, begin drinking a glass of water during every hour that you’re awake.

 - On Tuesday night, eat salty natural foods like olives, pickles and herring.
 These are all the foods that people with edema avoid, for they help retain fluid and therefore prevent dehydration.
 To avoid thirst, stop eating these foods 12 hours before the fast begins, namely all day until sundown.